cbcrg/tcoffee/docs/tcoffee_manual.rst

 Can you guess the optimal parameters?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-It is a tricky question, but the general answer is NO. The matrix and the gap penalties are simplistic attempts at modeling evolution.
+Here is another tricky question...and the general answer is NO. The matrix and the gap penalties are simplistic attempts at modeling evolution.
 While the matrices do a reasonable job, the penalties are simply inappropriate: they should have a value that depends on the structure of the protein and a uniform value cannot be good enough.
-Yet, since we do not have better we must use them...In practice, this means that parameter optimality is a very ad-hoc business.
+Yet, since we do not have better we must use them...In practice, this means that parameter optimality is a very *ad hoc* business.
 It will change from one dataset to the next and there is no simple way to predict which matrix and which penalty will do better.
 The problem is also that even after your alignment has been computed, it is not always easy to tell whether your new parameters have improved or degraded your MSA.

 There is no systematic way to evaluate an MSA.
 In general, people visually evaluate the alignment, count the number of identical columns and consider that one more conserved column is good news.
 If you are lucky you may know a few functional features that you expect to see aligned.
 If you are very lucky, you will have one structure and you can check the gaps fall in the loops.
 If you are extremely lucky, you will have two structures and you can assess the quality of your MSA.
 An advantage of T-Coffee is the fact that the overall score of the alignment (i.e. the consistency with the library) is correlated with the overall accuracy.
 In other words, if you alignment score increases, its accuracy probably increases also.
 All this being said, consistency is merely an empirical way of estimating the change of parameters and it does not have the predictive power of a BLAST E-Value.

 How good is your alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Later in this tutorial we show you how to estimate the accuracy of your alignment.
 Before we go into details, you should know that the number that comes on the first line of the header (in ClustalW format) is the score of your alignment.

 ::CLUSTAL FORMAT for T-COFFEE Version_4.32 [http://www.tcoffee.org], CPU=19.06 sec, SCORE=37, Nseq=19, Len=341